 In a sentence with a superlative + than (this indicates that a comparison is being made), this subclause may be called the hinge element of the comparison.
 Leech & SvartvikLeech, G. N., & Svartvik, J. (2002).
 A communicative grammar of English.
 London: Routledge, Taylor & Francis Group. describes the hinge element as follows:

 The hinge element is the phrase that contains the comparative word.
 The following than-clause modifies the hinge element.
-It is called a ‘hinge’ because it belongs, in terms of meaning, both to the main clause and to the comparative subclause.” (p.
+It is called a “hinge” because it belongs, in terms of meaning, both to the main clause and to the comparative subclause.(p.
 270)

-A verb clause (sub-clause) – The function is followed by a subordinate clause that begins with a subject followed by a verb:
+A subordinate clause begins with a subject followed by a verb modifies the hinge element: